 Some of the more popular swinger-friendly nudist resorts are Freedom Acres in California, Rooftop Resorts and Caliente Resorts in Florida, Paradise Valley in Georgia, Live Oaks and Riverside Ranch in Texas, and Cap d’Agde in France.
 Just remember that these are primarily nudist resorts so don’t assume everyone is a swinger.
 A subtler approach usually delivers better results & avoids upsetting other people.

 Yes, this is a real thing.
 There are many different swinger conventions, all across the states!
-There’s the Vegas Exchange (in Las Vegas, of course), which attracts a few thousand swingers for a four-day foray into all things swinging.
-Then there’s Naughty in Nawlins, a five-day adventure that’s so big they have a full parade of swingers going down Bourbon Street in New Orleans.
+There’s Podcast A Palooza, which attracts a few hundred swingers for a multi-day foray into all things swinging hosted by your favorite swinging podcasters.
+Then there’s Naughty in Nawlins, a five-day adventure that has a parade of swingers going down Bourbon Street in New Orleans.
 There are several other swinger conventions, but these are the two most popular ones.
 Make sure to book early so you can stay at the host hotel instead of the overflow hotels which will have fewer people.
 Conventions are great learning opportunities, even for veteran swingers, and an awesome chance to see more of this huge, sex-positive community.